buzap/open-symbols/README.md

 Currently available sets:

 -   [Lucide](lucide/README.md) - Beautiful & consistent icons made by the community.
+-   [Font Awesome](font-awesome/README.md) - Font Awesome is the Internet's icon library and toolkit, used by millions of designers, developers, and content creators.
 -   [RemixIcons](remix/README.md) - A collection of carefully designed icons.

 🚀 More icon sets will be added soon!
 Follow this repository to stay updated.